phalcon-orphanage/docs/en/reference/volt.rst

         }
     });

-Built-in functions can be overrided adding a function with its name:
+Built-in functions can be overridden adding a function with its name:

 .. code-block:: php